-For further installation guidance including system specifications for other speciality GIB® systems refer to the appropriate system literature at gib.co.nz
+For further installation guidance including system specifications for GIB Toughline®, GIB Noiseline®, GIB Fyreline® and GIB Barrierline® refer to the appropriate system literature.

-5.1 BEFORE STARTING INSTALLATION
+4.1 BEFORE STARTING INSTALLATION

 Inspect the framing

 Check that the surface is flat and that there is nothing that could affect the finished surface.
 For example: